This article “Give Your Kids Their Very Own Christmas Tree” was updated on 11/20/22

-Below you will find some great ways to inspire your children during this holiday season!
+Below you will find some great ways to inspire your children this holiday season!

 Choose Your Base

 The first thing you and your children will need to do is decide what type of tree they want to decorate.
 As the person holding the checkbook, you have several options depending on how big you want to go with their tree.
 Real tree or not, it will still feel special.

-- Felt Tree: one way to go is to cut out a big fake tree from a green piece of felt and hang it from the wall of your choice.
-Felt is great for regular ornaments as you can easily push the hooks through the material, or you can add Velcro to flat objects, such as hand-drawn pictures, that will stick to the felt.
+One way to go is to cut out a big fake tree from a green piece of felt and hang it from the wall of your choice.
+Felt is great for regular ornaments as you can easily push the hooks through the material.
+In addition, you can add Velcro to flat objects, such as hand-drawn pictures, that will stick to the felt.

-- Real Tree: nothing beats the smell of a real pine tree in your home during the holidays and your children’s tree can have that same affect.
-Simply select a larger tree for yourself and use the trimmings to create a smaller tree for your children.
+Nothing beats the smell of a real pine tree in your home during the holidays; your children’s tree can have that effect.
+Select a larger tree for yourself and use the trimmings to create a smaller tree for your children.
 Or you can go to your local tree lot and find a small tree that you can trim down once you get it home.

-- Wreath: just because you call it a Christmas tree doesn’t mean it has to be an actual tree!
+Just because you call it a Christmas tree doesn’t mean it has to be an actual tree!
 Let your children decorate their very own wreath or garland for your home that can be displayed alongside the family Christmas tree.
 This way, you can hands off their tree and let them do as they please.

-Be sure to let your kids pick out a spot in the home to put their tree, whether it’s in the hallway between their rooms or the entryway as guests arrive.
+Be sure to let your kids pick out a spot in the home to put their tree, whether in the hallway between their rooms or the entryway, as guests arrive.
 Having their tree on display will make their eyes light up with excitement.

 Let the Decorating Begin!

 Once their tree (or wreath) is in front of them, it’s time to let your children’s imaginations run wild!
-You can allow them to select decorations you already have or they can search the house for their own ideas.
-You may be surprised to see what items your children want to hang from their branches:
+You can allow them to select decorations you already have, or they can search the house for their ideas.

-- Paper Chains: do your kids love to create?
-Help them cut out different colors of construction paper and create a paper chain they can wrap around their tree for added color.
-Their chain can also be used after Christmas to hang in their bedroom or playroom.
+Do your kids love to create?
+Help them cut out different colors of construction paper and create a paper chain they can wrap around their Christmas tree for added color.
+Their chains are also usable even after Christmas.
+You can hang them in their bedroom or playroom.

-- Candy Canes: did your kids receive an abundance of holiday candy this year?
+Did your kids receive an abundance of holiday candy this year?
 Put those extra candy canes to use and hang them all over their Christmas tree.
-Not only does this create a whimsical look, but it makes sweet treats easily accessible to your guests when they visit your home.
+This creates a whimsical look and makes sweet treats easily accessible to your guests when they visit your home.
 Your tree will look like a candy castle to other kids as well.

 This easy activity can keep your children occupied for an entire afternoon.
-Mix up the dough, cut into shapes and bake.
-Then let your kids go to work on painting their ornaments to create beautiful and unique decorations for their tree.
-They can also take some of their creations and send to family and friends as gifts.
+First, mix up the dough, cut it into shapes and bake.
+Then let your kids work on painting their ornaments to create beautiful and unique decorations for their tree.
+They can also take some of their creations and send them to family and friends as gifts.

-- Office Supplies: do your kids like to help you “work?”
-Why not give them some of your office supplies to decorate their tree with.
-They can make paperclip chains, bubble-wrap tree skirts or even post-it note light-bulbs to bring some inexpensive cheer to their branches.
+Do your kids like to help you “work?”
+Why not give them some of your office supplies to decorate their tree with?
+They can make paper clip chains, bubble-wrap tree skirts, or even post-it note light bulbs to bring some inexpensive cheer to their branches.

 Celebrate Their Passions

-If your children are older, they may have outgrown the “arts and crafts” Christmas trees of their youth and be wanting something more to their current interests.
-Help your kids to pick a theme for their tree and then watch as their creativity unfolds to bring that theme to life:
+If your children are older, they may have outgrown the “arts and crafts” Christmas trees of their youth and want something more for their current interests.
+Help your kids pick a theme for their tree, and watch as their creativity unfolds to bring that theme to life.

-- Superhero Tree: do your kids love everything Marvel?
-With a superhero tree they can incorporate their favorite hero’s colors, logo and maybe even some of their collectibles they have of them.
-You can also help add to their tree by gifting them a Superhero Photo Ornament that they can personalize with a picture of their choice, maybe a picture of them dressed up as their favorite superhero.
+Do your kids love everything Marvel?
+With a superhero tree, they can incorporate their favorite hero’s colors, logo, and maybe even some of their collectibles they have of them.
+You can also help add to their tree by gifting them a Superhero Photo Ornament.
+They’ll be able to personalize this with a picture of their choice, maybe a picture of them dressed up as their favorite superhero.

-- Under the Sea: if the ocean calls to your children, then an under the sea tree may be just what they need.
-You can incorporate sea glass ornaments, blue and white garland and maybe even sea shells from your last trip to the beach.
-Don’t forget their very own Jellyfish ornament to complete the ocean experience.
+If the ocean calls to your children, then an under-the-sea tree may be just what they need.
+You can incorporate sea glass ornaments, blue and white garland, and maybe even seashells from your last trip to the beach.
+Of course, don’t forget their Jellyfish ornament to complete the ocean experience.

-- Magical Princess Kingdom: if you have girls, there is a very good chance that they love princesses.
-Create a magical princess tree complete with glittery pink Christmas balls, silver tinsel and snowflakes.
-You can even get your daughter her very own magical animal with this Princess and Her Unicorn
+If you have girls, there is a perfect chance that they love princesses.
+So create a magical princess Christmas tree with glittery pink Christmas balls, silver tinsel, and snowflakes.
+You can even get your daughter a magical animal like this Princess and Her Unicorn.

 Let the Magic Unfold